taneron/konfig/generator/konfig-integration-tests/sdks/typescript-humanloop/typescript/README.md

 ##### arguments_type: [`EvaluatorArgumentsType`](./models/evaluator-arguments-type.ts)<a id="arguments_type-evaluatorargumentstypemodelsevaluator-arguments-typets"></a>

-Whether this evaluator is target-free or target-required.
+Enum representing the possible argument types of an evaluator.

 ##### return_type: [`EvaluatorReturnTypeEnum`](./models/evaluator-return-type-enum.ts)<a id="return_type-evaluatorreturntypeenummodelsevaluator-return-type-enumts"></a>

-The type of the return value of the evaluator.
+Enum representing the possible return types of an evaluator.

 ##### type: [`EvaluatorType`](./models/evaluator-type.ts)<a id="type-evaluatortypemodelsevaluator-typets"></a>

-The type of the evaluator.
+An enumeration.

 ##### code: `string`<a id="code-string"></a>

 The code for the evaluator.
 This code will be executed in a sandboxed environment.

-##### model_config: [`ModelConfigurationProperty1`](./models/model-configuration-property1.ts)<a id="model_config-modelconfigurationproperty1modelsmodel-configuration-property1ts"></a>
+##### model_config: [`ModelConfigCompletionRequest`](./models/model-config-completion-request.ts)<a id="model_config-modelconfigcompletionrequestmodelsmodel-config-completion-requestts"></a>

 #### 🔄 Return<a id="🔄-return"></a>